 Alcoa was keen to expedite a lime conveying solution, which was:

 - Low profile and mobile to fit inside a standard warehouse and allow for easy storage and relocation

-- Easy to run and maintain, environmentally friendly and designed for turn key operations
+- Easy to run and maintain, environmentally friendly and designed for turn key operations.

 We conducted extensive material testing to evaluate the Floveyor Tanker Loader’s capacity for rapid, dust free conveying against Alcoa and Chememan’s requirements.
-During testing we exceeded their expectations with conveying speeds of over 54 tons per hour.
+During testing we exceeded their expectations with conveying speeds of over 54 tonnes per hour.

 Continuous operation at maximum speed

 Based on test outcomes and our discussions with Alcoa and Chememan, we designed a clean, safe system, which allows two forklifts to operate simultaneously to keep up with the Floveyor Tanker Loader’s massive throughput rate.
 Key features include:

 - Two bulk bag unloading positions equipped with mechanical cutting blades for ultra fast opening and dumping